StanfordVL/iGibson/docs/installation.md

 We recommend the third method if you plan to modify iGibson in your project.
 If you plan to use it as it is to train navigation and manipulation agents, the pip installation or docker image should meet your requirements.

+Note: If you are not using conda, you will need the system packages python3-dev (header files to build Python extensions) and python3-opencv (provides opencv and its dependencies).

 ## Downloading the Assets